 1. Group small appliances together in a hard to reach corner.
 This is a great way to utilize those awkward corners on your counters.

 2. Use baskets or trays to corral.
-If you can keep tools and gadgets on a large tray this will allow you to easily move things for meal prep.
+If you can keep tools and gadgets on a large tray, this will allow you to easily move things for meal prep.

 3. Purchase organizers.
 Under the cabinets is a great space to consider when organizing.
-You can invest in a hanging can opener, mixer storage system, or products nets.
+You can invest in a hanging can opener, mixer storage system, or produce nets.
 These all work great to free up space yet keep things out where you want them.

 4. Be ruthless.
 As you see how nice it is to have free space on your counters, you may find more gadgets that can be kept in a cabinet rather than out.
-Always be on the lookout for these items and keep working to streamline your kitchen.
+Always be on the lookout for these items, and keep working to streamline your kitchen.